qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 Bind for 0.0.0.0:32767 failed: port is already allocated.
 {% endhighlight %}

-<p>If you got the error messsage above, it's likely because you already have the simulator running in another window.</p>
+<p>If you got the error message above, it's likely because you already have the simulator running in another window.</p>

 <p>You can get rid of your already running simulator by running the following command in PowerShell.</p>